SoHo Colored Pencils

 A big benefit of this harder core is that you can sharpen it to a pretty fine point.
 This makes it good for highly-technical areas of your work where you need a sharp point and precision.
 This, coupled with the great color output, makes these quite effective in those settings.

 SoHo Colored Pencils come in a standard tin that we are used to seeing with pencils at this price range.
 The tin is covered in a cardboard outer sleeve which displays all of the pertinent information that you would need to know about the pencils.
 Inside, the pencils are contained with a thin plastic tray.
 Again, this is pretty standard stuff that all by the absolute cheapest of art pencils tend to have these days.

 The pencils themselves come with a deep matte black barrel.
 The color of the core is dipped at the base of the barrel.
-As for stamping, you will find the pencil Brand and type as well as a really cool “Austria” stamp towards the base of the pencil.
+As for stamping, you will find the pencil Brand and type as well as a cool “Austria” stamp towards the base of the pencil.
 There is the color code stamped as well as a massive barcode.
-We aren’t really sure why there was a need for a massive barcode to be stamped on each pencil.
+We aren’t sure why there was a need for a massive barcode to be stamped on each pencil.
 Perhaps so that they could be sold individually?

 According to SoHo, each pencil is lacquered seven times, resulting in a satin black finish.
-Overall, it is a really cool look at certainly stands out from most colored pencils that we have tested which tend to come in lighter outer barrel colors.
+Overall, it is a cool look at certainly stands out from most colored pencils that we have tested which tend to come in lighter outer barrel colors.

 Cost – 4/5

 SoHo Colored Pencils are situated comfortably in the intermediate price range.
 This puts them a tick above many of the ultra-budget lines such as Crayola but noticeably below super expensive examples like Holbein and the higher-end Faber-Castells.
 Considering the performance and quality, this is a perfectly acceptable price range.